-Speyside is located in Northeast Tobago, an ecological haven with 400 bird species, ancient tropical rainforests, protected leatherback and green turtles, and secluded beaches.
+Speyside is located in northeast Tobago, an ecological haven with 400 bird species, ancient tropical rainforest, protected leatherback and green turtles, and secluded beaches.
 Enjoy drift dives over healthy coral reefs, nurse sharks and occasionally something larger.

 The nine, tiny, uninhabited islands that comprise the Damaniyat Islands are the jewel in the crown for diving and snorkelling in Oman.
 The stunning coral reefs teem with a huge variety of life and the islands are also well known for nesting turtles.